Nina walking behind a waterfall on the Trail of 10 Falls at Silver Falls State Park.

 Difficulty: Easy

-North and South Falls are by far the stars of the show on the trail of 10 Falls, so while we LOVED the entire trail, we know some people just don’t have the time.
-So if you had to do the shortest hikes with the best reward, do the North and/or South Falls trail.
+North and South Falls are by far the stars of the show on the Trail of Ten Falls, so while we LOVED the entire trail, we know some people just don’t have the time.
+So, if you had to do the shortest hikes with the best reward, do the North and/or South Falls trail.

 South Falls is about a one-mile round trip, and North Falls is only about half a mile.
 You can walk behind both of these waterfalls, and they are equally impressive.